-Democrats pressure Republicans by advancing gun control bill
+Democrats pressure Republicans by advancing gun control bills

-WASHINGTON (Reuters) - U.S. Democrats in Congress, looking to heighten their profile on the hot-button issue of gun control, moved forward on Tuesday with new measures aimed at curbing gun violence, while President Donald Trump also planned to huddle with Republican leaders.
+WASHINGTON (Reuters) - U.S. Democrats in Congress, looking to heighten their profile on the hot-button issue of gun control, moved forward on Tuesday with new measures aimed at curbing gun violence, after President Donald Trump huddled with Republican leaders.

-The Democratic-led House of Representatives Judiciary Committee voted to approve a so-called red-flag bill for consideration by the full House and continued to review two other measures, more than a month after gun safety surged back to the forefront of U.S. public debate in the wake of back-to-back mass shootings in Texas and Ohio.
+The Democratic-led House of Representatives Judiciary Committee voted to approve a so-called red-flag bill and another bill banning high-capacity ammunition magazines for consideration by the full House and have moved on to review one other measure on hate crimes.

+The votes come more than a month after gun safety surged back to the forefront of U.S. public debate in the wake of back-to-back mass shootings in Texas and Ohio.

 The bills are part of a coordinated strategy between House and Senate Democrats to put pressure on Senate Republican leader Mitch McConnell to allow a vote on gun-related bills including universal background check legislation that passed the House in February.